Apple analysts have a long history of misreading weak iPhone demand based on supplier rumors

 Nikkei claims iPhone XR production cuts, Apple stock drops over 3% – November 5, 2018

+Apple’s iPhone captured 86% of global handset profits in Q417; iPhone X alone took 35% of global handset profits – April 17, 2018

+Bernstein: Ams AG is biggest winner in Apple’s TrueDepth Camera system – April 10, 2018

-Apple’s revolutionary iPhone X was the world’s best selling smartphone in Q118 – June 14, 2018
+Apple’s iPhone X is the UK’s most popular smartphone – April 9, 2018

-Nikkei again claims ‘weak demand’ for iPhone X despite much evidence to the contrary – February 20, 2018
+Apple’s iPhone X sales continue to disappoint, some analysts say – March 22, 2018

-iPhone X drives smartphone revenue dominance; Apple made more money in Q417 than the rest of the smartphone makers combined – February 16, 2018

 Apple supplier says report of iPhone X production cuts was overstated – January 30, 2018